 Now Surrey County Council have woken up to the concerns expressed and are undertaking a public consultation on whether to continue with it.
 See https://www.surreysays.co.uk/deputy-ceo/survey-on-prudential-ridelondon-surrey/

 Note that the event has involved deaths in the past, and not just to riders.
 In 2017 a pedestrian was struck by a cyclist and later died.
 The roads are not closed to pedestrians and even many of the amateur cyclists consider it to be a race.
-The ABD is opposed to all road closures for leisure or sporting events.
+We are opposed to all road closures for leisure or sporting events.
 They should be kept open for essential services and the general use of the public.

 There is simply no justification for such road closures.